dancer1325/angular/adev/src/content/guide/testing/components-scenarios.md

 ## Calling `compileComponents()`

+* uses
+  * ❌run tests NOT -- via -- `ng test`❌
-HELPFUL: Ignore this section if you *only* run tests with the CLI `ng test` command because the CLI compiles the application before running the tests.
+    * Reason:🧠 CLI compiles the application BEFORE running the tests🧠

 If you run tests in a **non-CLI environment**, the tests might fail with a message like this one: